 As a departmental manager, you can shape the future through words.
 Start with words you hear from others – listen and tune into these.
 What underlying story do they tell?

 Next, experiment with the voice you use when you speak and when you write.
 Discover through others’ responses which words persuade and motivate; then try using language ‘borrowed’ from different genres (poetry, crime fiction or journalism, for instance) to convey your message.
 You’ll be amazed by the impact this can have!

-A blog by Professor Paul Gentle, Academic Director at Invisible Grail, leadership expert and author of Engaging Leaders: The challenge of inspiring collective commitment in universities.
+A blog by Paul Gentle, Academic Director at Invisible Grail, leadership expert and author of Engaging Leaders: The challenge of inspiring collective commitment in universities.

 If you enjoyed this blog…

 Designed to enhance the leadership and communication skills required to navigate this balance, Writing your Future is a two-day residential programme created to address the unique challenges faced by people who are responsible for leading locally on implementing institutional strategy.

 Writing your Future will be running in York this May.